 When you move into your residence hall, you’ll be joining a community within a community.
 You’ll be teamed up with a roommate, and you’ll share common areas with others.

-You’ll come to know—and rely on—your Residence Director and Peer Advocates, trained and caring individuals whose job it is to maintain standards of safety and communal living.
-They’re there to help, whether it’s planning an activity (movie marathon in the dorm lounge, perhaps, or a community service outing) or facilitating open lines of communication between roommates.
+You’ll come to know—and rely on—your residence director and peer advocates, trained and caring individuals whose job it is to maintain standards of safety and communal living.
+They’re there to help, whether it’s planning an activity (movie marathon in the lounge, perhaps, or a community service outing) or facilitating open lines of communication between roommates.
 You’ll seek out their guidance, and they’ll offer you support.
-They’ll make sure you’re connected with whatever resources on campus you need, and you’ll find that your transition to living on campus is made easier—and more enriching—because of these folks.
+They’ll connect you with whatever resources on campus you need.
+You’ll find that your transition to living on campus is made easier—and more enriching—because of these folks.